Balance-Analytics-io/BALANCE_Media/posts/work-report-cardano-foundation-grant-01-2023-03-30/work-report-cardano-foundation-grant-01-2023-03-30.md

 We'll start with providing weekly pool landscape updates, tutorials, and monthly reports in our email newsletters and website articles.
 As our SQL scripting and db-sync library grows, so will the breadth and depth of our analysis.
 We'll gain a strong technical foothold and reporting operating rhythm.
 We'll start to standardize our metrics and provide reliable stake pool change updates weekly, and deeper dive on network analysis reports monthly.

-Aside from supporting Cardano network decentralization with the BALNC stake pool and high pledge, BALANCE is also one of the **first** Cardano Stake Pools to support communication decentralization too.
+Aside from supporting Cardano network decentralization with the BALNC stake pool and high pledge, BALANCE is also one of the **first** (like first three) Cardano Stake Pools to support communication decentralization too.

 BALANCE runs a self hosted [Synapse server](https://github.com/matrix-org/synapse) to support a [Matrix.org Space](https://matrix.org/).
 Matrix.org describes itself as "an open network for secure, decentralized communication" and has an [amazing ecosystem and growing roadmap](https://matrix.org/blog/2023/02/09/finally-a-hybrid-conference-that-worked).
 Matrix Spaces are an end-to-end encrypted chat, like Signal Messaging App meets Discord meets home server networks.

 Imagine all Cardano Stake Pools hosting decentralized communication in parallel to running full peer-to-peer Cardano nodes.
 BALANCE is spear heading the comms front.
 Ask us for a BALANCE profile server_name and join our [BALANCE Matrix Space](https://matrix.to/#/#general:forum.balanceanalytics.io) (we recommend the Element App).

 From the newsletters and social media we'll encourage folks to join our Matrix Space for insightful discussions, questions, and chatting.
-We'll look to foster an decentralized analytics ecosystem, and provide early insight here, tutorials, help, and education.
+We'll look to foster a decentralized analytics ecosystem, provide early insight here, tutorials, help, and education.

 **New Social Media Presence:**
 Doing heads down work is our favorite thing to do, but we’ll be stepping out of our hole and increasing our social media presence shortly.
 We'll look to inform the community with key intelligence daily, as well as receive open source tips to investigate.
 This will not only strengthen our watchdog presence, but also provide more robust publicly available data and insights.